Responsibility & Luck: A Defense of Praise and Blame

 In his famous article "Moral Luck," philosopher Thomas Nagel casts doubt on our ordinary moral judgments of persons.
 He claims that we intuitively accept that moral responsibility requires control, yet we praise and blame people for their actions, the outcomes of those actions, and their characters – even though shaped by forces beyond their control, i.e., by luck.
 This is the "problem of moral luck."

-Philosopher Diana Hsieh argues that this attack on moral judgment rests on a faulty view of control, as well as other errors.
-By developing Aristotle's theory of moral responsibility, Hsieh explains the sources and limits of a person's responsibility for what he does, what he produces, and who he is.
+Philosopher Diana Brickell argues that this attack on moral judgment rests on a faulty view of control, as well as other errors.
+By developing Aristotle's theory of moral responsibility, she explains the sources and limits of a person's responsibility for what he does, what he produces, and who he is.
 Ultimately, she shows that moral judgments are not undermined by luck.

 In addition, this book explores the nature of moral agency and free will, the purpose of moral judgment, causation in tort and criminal law, the process of character development, and more.